timyates/RaspberryGreet/Asm/README.md

 To compile and run this sample simply type:

-    gcc greeting.s
+    as -o greeting.o greeting.s
+    ld -o greeting   greeting.o

-This will generate an executable file called `a.out`, so to run it just type:
+This will generate an executable file called `greetin`, so to run it just type:

-    ./a.out
+    ./greeting